Southclaws/Pawpy/README.md

 # Pawpy

+**Note: This project has been abandoned in favour of [pawn-requests](https://github.com/Southclaws/pawn-requests/) as a reliable way to interface with other applications.
+The source code remains here for archival and educational purposes only.
+It will build (with considerable effort) and work, but it doesn't permit any form of external packages from PyPI.**

 Threaded Python utility plugin for SA:MP - unifying two of my favourite languages!
 Run threaded Python scripts from within a SA:MP script.

 ## What?